How to Sew a Ranger's Pride Quilt Block

 Press the seam allowance away from the center of the block as shown in the picture below.

-Continuing in a clockwise fashion, sew the Border units to the Center Pinwheel unit and press the seam allowances away from the center of the block as shown in the pictures below.
+Continuing in a clockwise fashion, sew the Border units to the Center Pinwheel unit and press the seam allowances away from the center of the block.

 Finish sewing the Ranger's Pride block together by closing up that partial seam that you started with.
 See, that's not so hard.